Marriott Bonvoy Boundless Benefits: Free Night, Status & Earn Rates

 The more useful element is the 15 Elite Night Credits you earn each year just for holding the card.
 Combine those with 10 nights from paid stays and you hit Gold status, which adds 25% point bonus, room upgrades when available, and 2 p.m. late checkout.

-Hitting Platinum at 50 nights becomes realistic for moderate travelers who pair the Boundless with the Marriott Bonvoy Bevy or Brilliant for additional Elite Night Credits.
+Hitting Platinum at 50 nights becomes realistic for moderate travelers who pair the Boundless with another Bonvoy card for additional Elite Night Credits.

 Earning Rates